Eiffel Tower (Paris, Texas)

 Texas's Eiffel Tower is a landmark in the city of Paris, Texas.
 The tower was constructed in 1993.
-It is a scale model of the Eiffel Tower in Paris, France, and is less than one tenth of the height of the original.
+It is a scale model of the Eiffel Tower in Paris, France; at 65 feet in height, it is roughly one-sixteenth of the height of the original.

 Background

 This replica was built in 1993, the same year as another one in the United States, the Eiffel Tower in Paris, Tennessee.
 Original plans made the construction five feet taller than the one in Tennessee and a cowboy hat added to the top, in a competitive spirit, made the total height 65 feet.

-Construction and details
+Description

-It was built by members of the local welders’ union and is less than one tenth the height of the 1,063-foot original.
+It was built by members of the local welders’ union.
 A shiny red cowboy hat was added to the top of the spindle in 1998.
 The tower has 27 thirty-watt LED lights which are programmed by color according to season (red and green at Christmas), and is also available for expectant parents to utilize the lights for gender reveals.